Strategies for Easy Shopify Amazon Integration in 2024

 As for Amazon Seller Central, you must meet certain requirements for image file names.
 According to Amazon, “Images submitted to Amazon must be named with the following convention: Product identifier stripped of any dashes or spaces, followed by an optional 4 character variant code and file extension.”
 A period would divide the characteristics.
 So it would look something like this: ASIN.PT01.jpg.

-For Amazon Seller Central, PIM allows you to transform image sizes and aspect ratios to fit standards perfectly.
+For Amazon Seller Central, Shopify PIM Solution allows you to transform image sizes and aspect ratios to fit standards perfectly.
 Editing filenames in bulk is also easier with PIM, without having to touch any digital assets on an external source.

 For example, you may have the original digital assets stored on your computer, with whatever names they have.
 Once you upload onto PIM, you have the option to change filenames as needed before sending digital assets out to Amazon Seller Central.
 There’s no need to make several copies of all your digital assets to comply with different file names.